PRAYER SHIFT IN THE NEW TESTAMENT (Part 2)

 The born-again believers now “have boldness and access with confidence through faith in Him.”
 (Eph.
 3:12 NKJV).

-Under the dispensation of the law, prayers entailed elaborate, burdensome or rigorous physical sacrifices.
-The people had to observe certain prayer hours, they had to pray at a certain holy place, or face a certain direction while praying.
+Under the dispensation of the law, prayers entailed elaborate, burdensome, or rigorous physical sacrifices.
+The people had to observe certain prayer hours, and they had to pray at a specific holy place or face a particular direction while praying.

-Let us now proceed to consider few more striking differences between the Old Testament prayer and the New Testament prayer.
+Let us now consider a few more striking differences between the Old Testament prayer and the New Testament prayer.